xiongyihui/PN532/README.md

 + Easy way

   1. Download [zip file](http://goo.gl/F6beRM) and extract the 4 folders(PN532, PN532_SPI, PN532_I2C and PN532_HSU) into Arduino's libraries.
-  2. Downlaod [Don's NDEF library](http://goo.gl/ewxeAe) and extract it intro Arduino's libraries.
+  2. Downlaod [Don's NDEF library](http://goo.gl/ewxeAe)， extract it into Arduino's libraries and rename it to NDEF.
   3. Follow the examples of the two libraries.

 + Git way (recommended)